Bay Area Artistic

 Coach Adriana

-Do we need disability verfication from our medical provider?
+Do we need medical verification from our Doctor?

 Does your team offer grants, scholarships or bingo to pay for training?